Atliac/minitest/README.md

     return 0;
 }
 ```
 This macro is only available on Windows.
-While it can be used in a console application, it is recommended to use the `MINITEST_RUN_TEST` macro instead.
+While it can be used in a console application, it is recommended to use the `MINITEST_RUN_TESTS` macro instead.

 ## Compile-time configurations